engren/filamentmanager/README.md

 - **Regular Users**: Regular users can update their profile and manage filaments but cannot manage users.
 - **Profile Page**: Users can change their password on the profile page.

+## Practical details?

+I personally add the filament to the database and print a temperature tower.
+Once printed, I write the ID beneath the temperature tower with a permanent marker and put it in my inventory box.

+This allows me to view what the filament looks like when printed, both feel, colour, texture etc when selecting a filament for a particular print and it also helps me enter the optimal temperature for each filament model/brand in the database.

 ## Support

 Provided as is, but happy to assist with any questions using issues.